 You can fit two dozen rolls on one baking sheet.
 Place four rolls in a row and make six rows of rolls.

-I had a friend over to help me make these rolls.
+I had a friend over to help me make the Lion House rolls recipe.
 We had a great time in the kitchen together, and we made four dozen rolls in less than two hours.
 Kids would have fun rolling these rolls as well.

 Put Lion House Rolls on your Thanksgiving menu this year.
 You’ll be so glad you did!